José Feliciano: 1970s

 In 1970, Feliciano released an album of Christmas music, again with Rick Jarrard, originally entitled Jose Feliciano, festively resembling a Christmas present in gold wrapping with a big green and red bow.
 Later, the album would assume the name of its most unlikely selection, that of Feliciano's composition "Feliz Navidad".
 During the recording process, Jarrard had suggested that Feliciano write a new Christmas song for the album.
 Feliciano thought it impractical but began reminiscing about his childhood in Puerto Rico, and soon "Feliz Navidad" was born.
 "Feliz Navidad" has been covered internationally by hundreds of artists, becoming a traditional part of the musical landscape around the world at Christmas time.
 Each year during the Christmas season, "Feliz Navidad" remains one of the most played and most downloaded songs of the season.
 "Feliz Navidad" is also recognized by ASCAP as one of the 25 all-time most-played Christmas songs in the world and it is in the Grammy Hall of Fame.

-In 1971, Feliciano traveled to Italy to participate in the Sanremo Music Festival, singing the song "Che Sarà" in Italian, earning second place in that contest along with a standing ovation from the Italian public.
+In 1971, Feliciano traveled to Italy to participate in the Sanremo Music Festival, singing the song "Che sarà" in Italian, earning a joint second place with Ricchi e Poveri along with a standing ovation from the Italian public.
 Feliciano later recorded the song with Jarrard, which became a success in Italy, and in much of Europe, including the Eastern Bloc countries, as well as in Asia.
-They recorded it in Spanish as "Qué Será", which became a hit in Central and South America, and in English as "Shake a Hand", which was a hit in the Scandinavian countries.
+They recorded it in Spanish as "Qué será", which became a hit in Central and South America, and in English as "Shake a Hand", which was a hit in the Scandinavian countries.